D. Craig Hopp, Ph.D.

 (Courier Service - 20817)

-One of Dr. Hopp’s primary responsibilities as a program director at NCCIH is the administration of the product integrity policy.
+In addition to serving as Deputy Director, Dr. Hopp continues to oversee the administration of the product integrity policy.
 This involves evaluation of proposed study materials to ensure they are safe and properly characterized.
-Additionally, he is the coordinator for the Botanical Research Centers and other natural products projects supported by NCCIH.
+He also focuses on large scale projects such as research on drug-natural product interactions, the Innovation and Technology research center, and the CARBON program.
 Dr. Hopp uses his expertise and experience in the field of natural products to help shape research priorities at NCCIH.

 Dr. Hopp received his B.S. in chemistry from James Madison University in 1993 and his Ph.D. in pharmacognosy from Purdue University in 1997.
 As a postdoctoral researcher at Shaman Pharmaceuticals, he used his knowledge of indigenous cultures from around the world regarding medicinal plants to aid in the discovery of new pharmaceutical agents.
 While with Shaman Pharmaceuticals, Dr. Hopp discovered and obtained multiple patents on antihyperglycemic compounds.
 Subsequently, he worked at an herbal company, Phyto-Technologies, for 2 years where he was responsible for research and development on multiple herb formulas used in traditional Chinese medicine.